ansible/vscode-ansible/docs/development/webview_guide.md

 ## Debugging the Webviews

-VS Code is built using built with Electron and includes Chrome's built-in browser and DevTools.
+VS Code is built with Electron and includes Chrome's built-in browser and DevTools.
 This setup allows debugging both VS Code and Webviews.
-You can follow these steps to debug a Webview in VS Code:
+Follow the steps below to debug a Webview in VS Code:

 1. Compile and start by running your VS Code extension in debug mode (refer Step 5 of Implementation steps).